Codecademy/docs/content/general/concepts/semantic-technologies/terms/owl/owl.md

 ### Declarations

-The following OWL terms are used to declare new classes, individuals, and properties.
+The following OWL terms are used to declare new classes, individuals, and properties:

 |        OWL Term        |            Usage Syntax             |                  Meaning          |
 | :--------------------: | :---------------------------------: | :-------------------------------: |